formancehq/formance-sdk-python/docs/apis/tags/TransactionsApi.md

 <a name="revert_transaction"></a>
 > TransactionResponse revert_transaction(ledgertxid)

-Revert a ledger transaction by its ID.
+Revert a ledger transaction by its ID

 ### Example